 Bret Higgins is a bassist, composer/songwriter, producer and multi-instrumentalist based in Toronto, Canada.
 He leads a varied career that encompasses writing original music for ensembles, co-writes with singer-songwriters, writing for film, producing, arranging, and performing and recording with a multitude of artists from across the spectrum of contemporary music.
-In 2018 he looks forward to the release of a new record from his Bret Higgins' Atlas Revolt instrumental project.
+In 2018 he released a new record from his Bret Higgins' Atlas Revolt instrumental project.

 Born, raised and currently living in Toronto, Bret started to play electric bass in his early teens cutting his teeth on folk, rock, and psychedelic music from the 60s and 70s.
 Once in high school he discovered a love of jazz and classical music and began playing upright bass.
 Bret studied double bass, theory, composition and arranging at Humber College, and later at the University of Toronto.